Luxury Everest Base Camp Trekkers on a scenic Himalayan trail with snow-covered Ama Dablam Mountain and prayer flags under a bright blue sky

 Aerial Views: The helicopter ride is a once-in-a-lifetime opportunity to drive over the world’s highest peaks.
 You’ll fly over Everest, Ama Dablam, Lhotse, and Pumori.
 If the weather is clear, you’ll also see Khumbu Icefall, Everest Base Camp, and the turquoise Gokyo Lakes.

 Comfort and Convenience: The helicopter ride is smooth and exciting.
 It’s an excellent option for anyone feeling fatigued or showing mild altitude symptoms.
-You can also avoid Lukla flight delays, as helicopters have more flexible weather-operating conditions.
+You can also avoid Lukla flight delays, as helicopters operate under more flexible weather conditions.

 When and How It Works: Most trekkers choose this option on Day 10 from Gorak Shep or on Day 11 from Pheriche.
-Many hike to Kala Patthar for sunrise, then board the heli directly from Kala Patthar’s helipad or Gorak Shep.
+Many hike to Kala Patthar for sunrise, then board a helicopter directly from Kala Patthar’s helipad or from Gorak Shep.
 You can also land in Lukla or directly in Kathmandu.
 We handle all luggage transfer, so everything arrives with you.

 Cost and Booking: A direct helicopter flight from Gorakshep to Kathmandu costs approximately USD 1,200 per person (on a Sharing basis).
-This cost is only relevant if four people share the charter, which costs roughly $ 4800.
+This cost is relevant only if four people share the charter, which costs roughly $4800.
 Fewer passengers mean a higher price per head.
-We’ll do our best to arrange the group to share expenses.
-We can arrange this upgrade while booking or during the trek, but it is subject to weather and availability.
+We’ll do our best to arrange the group so they can share expenses.
+We can arrange this upgrade at the time of booking or during the trek, but it is subject to weather and availability.

 Many trekkers say the helicopter flight is the highlight of the entire trek.
 Getting the bird’s-eye view of Everest Base Camp and the path you trekked from is an unforgettable memory.
 If it fits your schedule and budget, we highly recommend this upgrade.